jsears4585/geo-build-2/readme.md

 ## Geography Game

 ### Current Focus
+- Player controller feedback after round, success or fail, you said... correct answer
+- Single player mode
+- Mobile multiplayer mode
 - Olympic-style top-three podium for end game and raining confetti
-- Player controller feedback after round, success or fail, you said... correct answer
 - Continue Mobile optimization and country re-sizing

+#### To Do
+- Tell users pre-game: 1. make sure you're on wifi 2. faster answers score more points
 - Allow user to randomize a game of a certain amount of countries in game selection
 - During game creation, allow user to select all countries of a certain region or continent

-#### To Do
 - Capitals?
-- Single player mode
-- Mobile multiplayer mode
 - Get a logo
 - Create different rooms from users to play different games in parallel
 - Different map types and highlight colors